IqraMahmood/BI_App/README.md

 - GC content
 - Reverse Complement

-Students can use this app to perform these simple task
+Students can use this app to perform these simple task.
+By giving DNA sequence they can do Transcription, Translation, GC content, Reverse Complement

 # Running the BI web app
  To recreate this web app on your own computer, do the following.